slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

       - faers_ascii_2021Q2.zip

-## Step 2: Upload Datasets

-### Step 2.1 Upload SDUD data to Azure Data Lake Storage
+## Step 2.
+Upload Datasets to Azure Data Lake Storage

 Navigate to the Azure Data Lake Storage Account.
-Under the container `raw`, create a new folder `SDUD`.
+Under the container `raw`, create two new folders `SDUD` and `FAERS`.
-Upload the SDUD files from your local machine into the ADLS storage account.
+Upload the SDUD files to the `SDUD` folder.

-### Step 2.2 Upload FAERS data to Azure Data Lake Storage
-Navigate to the Azure Data Lake Storage Account.
-Under the container `raw`, create a new folder `FAERS`.
-Upload the FAERS files from your local machine into the ADLS storage account.
+Upload the FAERS files to the `FAERS` folder.

+We will work with the SDUD data in the next step.

+## Step 3.
+Data Engineering - Process SDUD Data in Azure Databricks

+## Step 4.
+Operational Analytics - Prepare SDUD data for operational reporting

+## Step 4.
+Visualization - SDUD data trends

+## Step 4.
+Data Science & Machine Learning - Process FAERS Data in Azure Databricks & Azure Synapse
+1. Unpack FAERS zip files using synapse pipelines
+2. Process FAERS data in Databricks
+4. Build initial model in DB
+5. See if AML autoML will provide a better model

 ## Step 3.
 Update storage account permisions